IDT, A leading Telecommunications company went from 34% automation to 91% automation in under 9 months, all done by manual QA.

 |Elimination of unexpected recurring bugs||90% reduction in bugs|

 IDT’s QA automation team was stuck at low test coverage.

 They had a goal of reaching 90% test coverage.
-They spent 32 man-years of QA Engineering building test maintenance from 33% to 49%.
-After that, they were not making any progress towards their 90% automation goal, and were stuck at around 50% automation because all of their QA Engineers were 100% busy maintaining existing tests versus building new ones.
+They spent 32 man-years of QA Engineering building tests.
+After that, they were not making any progress towards their 90% automation goal, and were stuck at around 33-34% automation because all of their QA Engineers were 100% busy maintaining existing tests versus building new ones.

 When it became clear that it was not building tests efficiently enough, IDT began looking into other ways to build test automation.
 To find the right tool for the challenge, they explored and tried out several tools for automated testing.
 IDT was specifically looking for a tool that would let manual testers implement automation, regardless of the level of programming skills.
 Furthermore, the test automation tool had to be able to handle applications built with a wide range of frameworks like Android, iOS, Angular, React, React Native, Flutter, etc. – again, without requiring that testers had in-depth knowledge about these technologies.

 What IDT wanted:

 IDT QA Engineers were stuck with test maintenance and couldn’t progress after reaching 34% of test coverage.